-Table 2.4 on the next page lists selected common types of covalent modifications.
-The most common values are defined by the Systems Biology Ontology in the branch having identifier SB0:0000210 (addition of a chemical group under interaction $\rightarrow$ process $\rightarrow$ biochemical or transport reaction $\rightarrow$ biochemical reaction $\rightarrow$ conversion).
-The labels shown in Table 2.4 are defined by SBGN Process Description Level 1; for all other kinds of modifications not listed here, the author of a Process Description must create a new label (and should also describe the meaning of the label in a legend or text accompanying the map).
+Table 2.4 lists selected common types of covalent modifications.
+The most common values are defined by the Systems Biology Ontology in the branch having identifier SB0:0000210 (addition of a chemical group under interaction \rightarrow process \rightarrow biochemical or transport reaction \rightarrow biochemical reaction \rightarrow conversion).
+The labels shown in Table 2.4 on the next page are defined by SBGN

+Process Description Level 1; for all other kinds of modifications not listed here, the author of a Process Description must create a new label (and should also describe the meaning of the label in a legend or text accompanying the map).

 Name Label SBO term

 Acetylation Ac SBO:0000215

 Glycosylation G SBO:0000217

 Hydroxylation OH SBO:0000233

 Methylation Me SBO:0000214

 Myristoylation My SBO:0000219

 Palmytoylation Pa SBO:0000218

-Phosphorylation Р SBO:0000216
+Phosphorylation P SBO:0000216

 Prenylation Pr SBO:0000221

-Protonation Н SBO:0000212
+Protonation H SBO:0000212

 Sulfation S SBO:0000220

 Ubiquitination Ub SBO:0000224